 The lower two-thirds of the horse’s stomach is the “glandular region” and those glands produce an acid-resistant mucous that, along with the saliva and the food itself, coats and protects the lower stomach lining.

 The upper third of the stomach is nowhere near so well equipped.
 With no mucus-producing glands to its rescue, the upper third of the stomach has only a thin membrane (think: inside your nose) to protect the underlying flesh from acid erosion.
 Without its only natural defense, which is a stomach full of roughage, any acid that so much as splashes up onto the upper portion of the stomach puts the horse at risk for acid splash ulcers.
 Even more so if the splashing is continuous, a common occurrence in any horse traveling faster than a walk.

-Now also consider that a horse’s digestive system is designed to run a very large animal on a very low calorie food source.
-It must be very specialized to extract the nutrition a heavily muscled horse requires.
+Now also consider that a horse’s digestive system is designed to run a very large animal on a very low-calorie food source.
+It must be very specialized to extract the nutrition of heavily muscled horse requires.
 The contents of a horse’s stomach spend a relatively short time in his very acidic stomach getting broken down only to spend a very long time in over 70 feet of intestines having every last morsel of nutrition absorbed.
-This is a very efficient system for a high fiber, low calorie food like grasses and herbs (a horse is the consummate herbivore) but when a high starch meal of grain is eaten, it is only partially digested when the peristalsis of the stomach moves it on to the intestines.
+This is a very efficient system for a high fiber, low-calorie food like grasses and herbs (a horse is the consummate herbivore) but when a high starch meal of grain is eaten, it is only partially digested when the peristalsis of the stomach moves it on to the intestines.

 As grains are digested, they break down into several highly acidic compounds.